 Under the Action Alternative, TVA would manage vegetation along the transmission line ROWs with an IVM approach to promote the establishment of a low-growing herbaceous plant community (end-state) that is compatible with the safe and reliable operation of the transmission system.
 Routine vegetation maintenance would include identification and removal of vegetation within the transmission ROW that is incompatible with TVA's desired end-state condition (herbaceous).
-Floor work planned for FY21 within the 12 sectors would result in plant communities of variable composition that are managed in a low height existing condition.
+Floor work planned for FY21 within the twelve sectors in the TVA power service area would result in plant communities of variable composition that are managed in a low height existing condition.
 TVA would also use an approach that is condition based for identification and removal of trees deemed as hazardous that would use LiDAR and other assessment techniques.
 Due to the Sherwood v.
 TVA litigation, TVA has stopped removing woody vegetation in the buffer zone of ROWs (except for trees that are an immediate hazard).
 As a result, buffer zones within the existing ROW continue to contain vegetation incompatible with TVA's transmission system.
-The volume of non-compatible woody vegetation is also increasing within the previously-cleared ROWs due to the court injunction order.
+The volume of non-compatible woody vegetation is also increasing within the previously-deared ROWs due to compliance with the court injunction order.